 Political situation Intended reforms only possible with international support

-Hurdles to the country’s development include widespread corruption, low education levels and the extremely challenging economic situation.
+Hurdles to the country’s development include widespread corruption, low education levels and the extremely challenging financial and economic situation.
 In order to be able to implement its reform programme, the government of Sierra Leone is reliant on extensive external support.
-Government revenue is not currently sufficient to meet the basic needs of the population.
+Government revenue is not sufficient to meet the basic needs of the population.

 Human rights